- Use A Lightweight Page Builder (Or None)

 - Social Networks – usually from heavy social sharing plugins or embedded widgets.

-Prefetching third-party scripts can help reduce their load times.
-You can do this in WP Rocket, Perfmatters, and many other speed plugins.
+Prefetching third-party scripts can reduce DNS lookup times.
+You can do this in WP Rocket, Perfmatters, Pre* Party, and other speed plugins.
 View which third-party code is loaded on your site, grab their hostnames, and prefetch them.
-Luke has a great list of common domains to prefetch.
+Luke has a list of common domains to prefetch.

 I did this with comments (wpdiscuz) and Gravatars so my comments don’t load immediately.
-Since some of my articles have hundreds of comments, this make my posts load much faster.
+Since some of my articles have hundreds of comments, this made my posts load much faster.

 8. Use A Smaller Google Analytics Tracking Code